Rockset Concepts, Design & Architecture

 Updated August 2020

-Rockset is a real-time indexing database for building data-intensive applications at scale.
+Rockset is a real-time analytics database for building data-intensive applications at scale.
 It enables application developers to create fast APIs using SQL search, aggregation and join queries directly on semi-structured data.
 This document describes the architecture of Rockset and the design choices and innovations which enable it to produce highly efficient execution of complex distributed queries across diverse data sets.

 The world is rapidly moving towards real-time analytics in the form of applications that process different types of data from multiple sources and initiate specific actions automatically in real time.
 These data-driven applications are becoming the new normal across marketing, e-commerce, gaming, IoT, logistics and many other use cases.
 They typically combine real-time and historical data, using as much useful data as they can, to take actions within limited time windows.
 Examples of data used by these applications include: